ClimenteA/go-sse-wsgi-sidecar/README.md

 ```

 I've used the connection of django_rq because it was already in my setup, but you can create a new redis connection if you want.
 It must be the same connection for both services so they can write to the same pub/sub server.
+Each user will have it's own channel to receive messages on.

 Add this somewhere in your utils package: